wangbwpaul/wangbwpaul.github.io/_pages/teaching.md

 nav_order: 5
 ---

-I have been a teaching assistant at the University of Sussex in various modules, both at undergraduate and post-graduate level.
+I have been a Teaching Assistant at School of English, Trinity College Dublin in various undergraduate modules, and before coming here, I also worked as a lecturer at Study Abroad Training Center, Zhengzhou University.
 These include:
-- Natural Language Processing
-- Natural Language Engineering
-- Apllied/Advance Natural Language Processing
+- Modernisms: Making it New
+- Introduction to Modernism
+- US American Identities: Harlem Renaissance to the Present
+- English for Academic Purposes (EAP)
-- Machine Learning
+- IELTS Prep